ubergarm/RimWorld-KanbanStockpile/README.md

 of any medicine and drug type now instead of clogging it up nothing but rotting herbal medicine and smoke leaf joints!

+#### Maximum Stack Size
+* Limit Stack Size for smaller custom sized stacks per stockpile
+* Defaults to `OFF` which gives the same behavior as vanilla.

 #### First Class Multiplayer Support
 * Data stored using determenistic dictionary keys and all state mutations properly sync'd!
 * All development done in a multiplayer context locally with arbiter to minimize potential desyncs.
+* Not tested for 1.4 yet...

 ## Full Example
 Setup a raw ingredients food Preferred stockpile in the kitchen next to